clbarnes/ffs/README.md

 Python tools for querying a Flexible File Structure as specified in https://gitlab.com/cardonazlaticlabs/data-policy

+The name of the PyPI package is `flexfs` to avoid naming collisions with the unrelated [`ffs`](https://pypi.org/project/ffs/) project.
+The import and CLI name is `ffs`.

 ## Usage

 The entry point is a command line tool called `ffs` with a number of subcommands: